Lahav Shani

 Lahav Shani (להב שני; born 7 January 1989) is an Israeli conductor, pianist and double bassist.
-He is the music director of the Israel Philharmonic Orchestra.
+He is currently music director of the Israel Philharmonic Orchestra and chief conductor of the Munich Philharmonic.

 Biography

-Lahav Shani was born in Tel Aviv, the son of Michael Shani, a choral conductor.
-He began piano lessons at age 6 with Hannah Shalgi.
+Shani was born in Tel Aviv, the son of Michael Shani, a choral conductor.
+He began piano lessons at age six with Hannah Shalgi.
 He continued his piano studies from Arie Vardi at the Buchmann-Mehta School of Music in Tel Aviv.
 He subsequently studied double bass with Teddy Kling, the former principal bassist of the Israel Philharmonic Orchestra.
 Shani continued further music studies at the Hochschule für Musik "Hanns Eisler" Berlin, where his teachers included Christian Ehwald (orchestral conducting) and Fabio Bidini (piano).
 Daniel Barenboim has served as a conducting mentor for Shani.